 If you have any concerns about your child or family situation do not hesitate to contact Dawn through the office or by email.

 Our Learning Support Handbook has been put together to help answer many questions you may have.
-A free copy is available from the office.
+Click here to download your copy.

 Assessment at Cornwall Park Disrict School is tailored to meet the needs of the individual child.
 Before each test the teacher decides the suitability and reliability of the test.
 Adaptations are made to cater for children with additional needs when they are sitting formalised tests.
 For example providing a reader/writer for maths so reading ability does not influence the outcome.
 If you wish to have any of this explained further please contact one of the associate principals.